 I don’t know how many times I said, “I’m looking for something tailored.
 I don’t want anything frilly.
 Oh, and I really don’t think off-white or ecru does anything for my complexion.
 Let’s just stick with white.”

-Store after store, batches of gowns were selected on my behalf—in all three colors of fluffiness and pouf!
+Store after store, batches of gowns were selected on my behalf—in all three colors of fluffiness and puffiness!
 The various consultants seemed to be in agreement.
-“You never know what you might like until you try them on, dear.”
+“Oh, my dear, you never know what you might like, until you try them on.”
 But I could tell by looking at them!
-If I thought they were ugly on the hanger, how could I not feel ugly in them?
-I didn’t need to put them on my body to figure out that I didn’t want to wear them—EVER—especially not on my wedding day!
+If I thought a dress was ugly on the hanger, how could I not feel ugly wrapped in it?
+I didn’t need to put it on my body to figure out that I didn’t want to wear it—EVER—especially not on my wedding day!

 Stick with me.
 The story has a point.

 A few days later, on my lunch hour, I drove to a small, lesser-known bridal shop.
-I asked the owner, “Could I just look at your selection since I don’t have time to try them on?”
+I asked the owner, “May I just look at your selection since I don’t have time to try them on?”
 “Certainly,” she smiled!
 “Help yourself.”
 As I was browsing through the gowns, I explained my deflating ordeal over enormous amounts of fluff and how sick I looked in ecru.
-She sympathized saying, “It’s the trend these days.”
+She sympathized saying, “Ecru is the trend these days.”

 Now I can make my point!

 I write today for the church of tomorrow.
-The bride of Christ, as she is sometimes called, desperately needs to be clothed in a proper wedding dress!
+The bride of Christ as she is sometimes called, desperately needs to be wearing a proper wedding dress!
 This is no small matter.
-Selecting the appropriate dress for the bride of Christ is something that we, as God’s people, should be concerned about.
-After all, the image that the church reveals to the world will determine how the church is received by the world.
+Selecting the appropriate dress for the bride of Christ, is something that Christians should be concerned about.
+After all, the image that the church reveals in the world, will determine how the church is received by the world.

 The church’s image matters!

-Regarding the church’s image in the world, it could be that she is wearing a dress that isn’t right for her wedding day.
-Perhaps the bride of Christ has become convinced that the dress she longs to wear to the wedding banquet will never be discovered.
-Perhaps she continues to search for the perfect dress, knowing that she hasn’t found it yet!
+The church is currently dressed in a manner that isn’t right for her wedding day.
+Her image needs to change.
+Perhaps the bride of Christ has become convinced, that the garment she longs to wear to the wedding banquet, will never be discovered.
+Perhaps she continues to search for the perfect bridal image, because she knows she hasn’t found it yet!